 Without an adequate amount of fluid each day, dehydration can set in very quickly.
 Symptoms of dehydration include:

 - Extremely bad breath

 - Extremely dark urine or lack of urination

 - Rapid breathing

 The amount of fluid varies somewhat from person to person.
 Exercise, humidity and temperature of the environment, overall health, and gender affect the amount of fluid needed.
 A good rule to follow is at least 64 ounces of non-decaffeinated fluid each day.

 Water is the best option for maintaining proper hydration, but there are other options: juices, herbal tea, Crystal Light, decaffeinated coffee and tea, fruits and vegetables (especially watermelon, cantaloupe, lettuce, spinach, oranges, lemons, cucumber, berries), milk, soups, sherbet, and Jell-O or Popsicles.

-Here are a few simple reminders for your patients to help them stay hydrated:
+Here are a few simple hydration tips for seniors to help your patients stay hydrated:

 - Don’t wait until you are thirsty to drink.
 By the time you feel thirsty, you are on the way to dehydration.
 Sip water or fluids throughout the day, especially when you are exercise or are outside in the heat.

 - Flavor your water, or eat and drink some of the suggestions in this article.